amidaware/trmm-docs/docs/functions/automation_policies.md

 - Site
 - Agent

-You can also see a list of Relations that show what policy is applied to what Clients | Sites | Agents
+You can also see a list of Relations that show what policy is applied to what Clients / Sites / Agents.
 ## Creating Automation Policies

 In the dashboard, navigate to **Settings > Automation Manager**.
 Use the **Add** button to create a blank Automation Policy.
 The options available are:

-- **Name** - The name that will be used to identify the automation policy in the dashboard
+- **Name** - The name that will be used to identify the automation policy in the dashboard.
-- **Description** - Optional description of the automation policy
+- **Description** - Optional description of the automation policy.
-- **Enabled** - Specifies if the automation policy is active or not
+- **Enabled** - Specifies if the automation policy is active or not.
-- **Enforced** - Specifies that the automation policy should overwrite any conflicting checks configured directly on the agent
+- **Enforced** - Specifies that the automation policy should overwrite any conflicting checks configured directly on the agent.

 ## Policy Inheritance